UNINETTSigma2/documentation/getting_help/support_line.md

 low priority** for the support line:

 - Issues, questions or advice with compilations, setups, environments, executions, data preparation etc. on **local resources**.
-  Please consider to raise these issues with your local IT department, support service of our organization or the place you purchased your compute equipment.
+  Please consider to raise these issues with your local IT department, support service of your organization or the place you purchased your compute equipment.

 - Issues, questions or advice pertaining to software settings related to the problem you are trying to solve.
 Typically this covers the choice of algorithms, convergence related issues, how to use certain features etc. Please consider